Learn What Activities May Qualify for Significant Tax Savings.

 R&D Tax Credits and Manufacturing – What Qualifies?

 The manufacturing industry, including those involved in manufacturing process improvements, is entitled to the credit if, among other things, the products being manufactured involve abstract analysis and multiple iterations of prototype designs prior to creating a final prototype that can be mass produced and pass quality assurance/quality control (QA/QC).
-For example, an Aerospace & Defense company may need to prepare multiple iterations of gyroscope prototypes within an application lab and a fabrication lab before even attempting to understand how to bring their next generation best-in-class gyroscope roll-out to the commercialization phase that could require iterations of property, plant and equipment and facets of iterations of process engineering.
+For example, an Aerospace & Defense company may need to prepare multiple iterations of a gyroscope prototype within an application lab and a fabrication lab before even attempting to understand how to bring their next generation best-in-class gyroscope roll-out to the commercialization phase that could require iterations of property, plant and equipment and facets of iterations of process engineering.

 Even after an experimental batch trial is run, additional changes to the conceptual framework may have to occur to achieve proof of concept.
 This innovative process of developing a new method, idea, or product and the improvements that substantially enhance existing products or deliver a more efficient process can lead to lucrative savings when claiming the RTC.